hwwhww/eth-research/sharding/review/casper_v2.1.md

 * Validator login/logout logic
 * Logic for the formats of shard chains, who proposes shard blocks, etc. (in an initial release, if desired we could make crosslinks just be Merkle roots of blobs of data; in any case, one can philosophically view the whole point of the shard chains as being a coordination device for choosing what blobs of data to propose as crosslinks)
-* Logic for inducting queued validators from the main chain
+* Logic for inducting queued validators from the PoW main chain
 * Penalties for signing or attesting to non-canonical-chain blocks (update: may not be necessary, see https://ethresear.ch/t/attestation-committee-based-full-pos-chains/2259)
 * Slashing conditions
 * Logic for withdrawing deposits to shards